What are Non-Current Assets?

 source: bp.com

-#3 – Intangible Assets like Patents, Copyrights, etc
+#3 - Intangible Assets Like Patents, Copyrights, etc

-“Other intangible assets” examples primarily include corporate intellectual property such as patents, trademarks, copyrights & business methodologies.
-Intangible Assets on the balance sheet are recognized only when they are bought from an external entity, not if they are developed internally.
-Note that “other intangible assets” are amortized.
+"Other intangible assets" examples primarily include corporate intellectual property such as patents, trademarks, copyrights & business methodologies.
+Intangible Assets on the balance sheet are recognized only when bought from an external entity, not if they are developed internally.
+Note that "other intangible assets" are amortized.

 source: Alphabet SEC Filings

-As we note from above, Google’s assets example includes intangible assets worth $3847 million and $3307 million in 2015 and 2016, respectively.
+As noted above, Google's assets example includes intangible assets worth $3847 million and $3307 million in 2015 and 2016, respectively.

 #4 – Goodwill